codingforeveryone/READMEs/JavaScript/call-apply-bind.md

 ## Common Use Cases

 ### Method Sharing
-The ```call``` and ```apply``` methods can be leveraged to shorten and simplify our code drastically by sharing repeatable methods between multiple objects.
+The ```call``` and ```apply``` methods can be used to simplify and shorten code significantly by sharing repeatable methods between multiple objects.
 In the example below, I have created three objects for storing people, all of which we are going to assume require a method to print the first and last name.

 ```javascript
 var person1 =  {firstname: "Eve", lastname: "Wilson"};